azihassan/youtube-d/README.md

 -v       --verbose Display debugging messages
      --no-progress Don't display real-time progress
         --no-cache Skip caching of HTML and base.js
--d    --dethrottle Attempt to dethrottle download speed by solving the N challenge (defaults to true) --no-dethrottle Skip N-challenge dethrottling attempt
+-d    --dethrottle Attempt to dethrottle download speed by solving the N challenge (defaults to true) (deprecated, will be removed soon)
+   --no-dethrottle Skip N-challenge dethrottling attempt (deprecated, will be removed soon)
          --version Displays youtube-d version
 -h          --help This help information.
 ```

 ## Demo on asciinema